bd-j/prospector/doc/faq.rst

 of the estimation of the Bayesian evidence, `dynesty` includes a subsequent dynamic sampling phase which, as implemented in |Codename|, instead terminates based the quality of the posterior estimation.
-This permits the user to specify stopping criteria based directly on the quality of the posterior sampling with the ``nested_posterior_thresh`` keyword, providing direct control over the trade-off between posterior quality and computational time.
-A value of 0.02 for this keyword specifies high-quality posteriors, whereas a value of 0.05 will produce reasonable but approximate posteriors.
+This permits the user to specify stopping criteria based directly on the density of the posterior sampling with the ``nested_target_n_effective`` keyword, providing direct control over the trade-off between posterior quality and computational time.
+A value of 10,000 for this keyword specifies high-quality posteriors, whereas a value of 3,000 will produce reasonable but approximate posteriors.
 Additionally, `dynesty` sampling can be parallelized in |Codename|: this produces faster convergence time at the cost of lower computational efficiency (i.e., fewer model evaluations per unit